 Ha!
 Katy 1, Superman 0.

-Here’s a regular-speed clip of walking, with the leg fully extended, receiving the weight of the pelvis.
+Here’s a regular-speed clip of walking, with the leg fully extended as it receives the weight of the body.

 Now here it is in slow motion.
 Get your bread and jelly, cuz this video is ex-tra smooth.

-Here is a video of an unstabilized knee joint.
+Here is a video of a knee joint that isn't stable and bends under the weight of the body, i.e. how the center of mass travels downward for a bit with each step.
 Feel free to make “boing, boing, boing” noises as I walk by.

 Now here it is in slow motion.
-I have no idea why this clip got all stretched out an weird.
+I have no idea why this clip got all stretched out and weird.
 I spent about an hour trying to fix it, to no avail.
 Hopefully you can see that when the leg receives the weight of the body, it bends further and then has to lift the body’s weight back up.
-Each loading cycle causes the quadriceps to contract, which pulls the patella (knee cap) back into the bones behind it, creating little etchings in your cartilage.
-(Note: Etchings sounds cute but it’s not, really.)
+With this gait pattern, every loading cycle uses the quads and acts on the knees in a way that pulls the patella (knee cap) back into the bones behind it (read Move Your DNA for more on that and on patella centering).

-1. Hamstring length.
+1. Hamstring length (which determines the knees' ability to straighten).
 You sit a lot?
-Get to working on your hamstring stretches and try to stand a bit more through the day.
+Get to working on your hamstring stretches and try to stand more often and walk a bit more throughout the day.
+Here's a tutorial on hamstring stretching.

 3. Lateral hip strength.
-To getcha some, try this Pelvic List exercise from the Knees and Hips DVD.
+To getcha some, read through this Pelvic List tutorial.

 Have fun practicing!
 Or at least watching others to see if you can spot the boing!